PentHertz/RF-Swift/docs/remote-agent.md

 Workbench derives the vault reference from the selected directory; users do not need to open or select `bundle.json`.
 Select **Connect**.
 Workbench validates TLS 1.3, the pin, CA, client certificate, and encrypted private-key loading.
+On success the connection panel confirms the mTLS session and offers Disconnect;
-Success opens an authenticated RF Swift command panel.
-Commands are sent as argument arrays to the remote `rfswift` binary rather than interpolated into a shell.
+everything else happens through the normal mission views.
+Requests to the agent are typed control calls or argument arrays for the remote `rfswift` binary, never text interpolated into a shell.

 After authentication, Workbench switches to the remote engine.
 The engine doctor (the Engines chip) then describes the agent host instead of this